taizhng/taizhng/README.md

 # Hi!
 I'm Tai.

-I'm currently a student at the **University of Toront** studying Computer Science with a Minor in Psychology
+### I'm currently a student at the **University of Toronto** studying Computer Science with a Minor in Psychology.

-I'm passionate about teaching,
+### I'm passionate about computer science and technology, from teaching others of all ages, to creating apps accesible for everyone.

+#### Languages I use: Java, Python, Kotlin, HTML, CSS, Jetpack Compose.

+#### Tools I use: VSCode, IntelliJ, PyCharm, Git, Github, RStudio, Microsoft Office, Google Workspace.

-You can find some of my favourite projects I've contributed to pinned below.
+### You can find some of my favourite projects I've contributed to pinned below.
+---

-Some other things I'm proud of is my blogging/writing, as well as my photography.
+### Some other things I'm proud of is my writing, as well as my photography.

 ### Here's some ways you can reach me.